SitLog/source_code/README.md

 The first arc is matched, so the text ```Good bye``` is printed on the screen and the control is passed to the final situation ```fs```, ending the execution of the sample dialogue model.

-## Relevant code
-The layout of the code for the deliberative inference demo is found [here](https://github.com/SitLog/source_code/tree/master/apps/german_open_2019/demo_supermarket).
-The one for the conceptual inference demo is shown [here](https://github.com/SitLog/source_code/tree/master/apps/test_behaviors/preferences).